martinpaljak/ant-javacard/README.md

 Notes:
  * `jc.home` property has the highest precedence, followed by `jckit` path of `cap`, followed by path in `javacard`, followed by `JC_HOME` environment variable.
 SDK must be valid to be considered for use.
+ * All source files are expected to be UTF-8.
+It is a sane choice, please use it.

 ### Output file name variables
  * `%h` - 8 character prefix of the SHA-256 Load File Data Block hash of the CAP file